chbh-opensource/chbh-on-bear/docs/eeg/analysis/fieldtrip.md

 <b>This is an example script running a fieldtrip analysis on EEG data acqurired during a visual flicker task.</b>

 The data is read in, filtered, epoched, ICA'd, re-referenced, then plotted.
-The core function can be executed on the [MATLAB GUI App](https://docs.bear.bham.ac.uk/portal/gui_apps/) during an interactive session, or submitted to BlueEBAR using the `bash` script below.
+The core function can be executed on the [MATLAB GUI App](https://docs.bear.bham.ac.uk/portal/gui_apps/) during an interactive session, or submitted to BlueBEAR using the `bash` script below.

 ## Core processing script